 3. Unfortunate Spacemen

-Like Project Winter and Among Us, players can complete miscellaneous objectives such as clearing debris, sealing research samples and sending payloads back to where The Company can safely collect them.
+Like Project Winter and Among Us, players can complete tasks such as clearing debris, sealing research samples and sending payloads back to where The Company can safely collect them.

 Why play it?